About the Project

 How to apply:

 We also require 2 academic references to support your application.
-Please ask your referees to send these references on your behalf, directly to fmhgra[email protected]
+Please ask your referees to send these references on your behalf, directly to [Email Address Removed] by no later than 31 January 2020.

-If you would like to know more about this scholarship or the work of the Yorkshire and Humber PSTRC, please contact: Dr Jonathan Benn ([email protected]
+If you would like to know more about this scholarship or the work of the Yorkshire and Humber PSTRC, please contact: Dr Jonathan Benn ([Email Address Removed])